Sigma 85mm f/1.4 DG DN ART Lens Review (Sony E-Mount)

 beautiful tokyo japan architecture taken at sunrise with sigma lens

 But I’d like to delve deeper into my experience with each lens to better highlight a few of their capabilities and my personal opinion on their overall quality.
-In the past few months, I have been doing a lot more portrait and lifestyle work with models and have naturally turned to the 85mm lens for almost an entire photoshoot.

 In short, I have been very fortunate to carry this lens for different styles of photography, and with this 85mm being one of my first prime lenses ever, I have been able to use it to challenge myself as a photographer and try to utilize the lens in more creative ways.